NordicESMhub/OsloCTM3-docs/manual_osloctm3.rst

 The new dry deposition scheme
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+IMPORTANT: This section is not up-to-date!
+Publication is still pending (Aug 2019).

 The dry deposition parameterisation is in the process of being updated
 to follow the method of the EMEP model